tatumio/tatum-php/docs/Api/EthereumApi.md

 ### Description

-Send Ethereum / ERC20 from account to account
+Send ETH or fungible tokens (ERC-20) from account to account

 **2 credits per API call**

- Send Ethereum or Tatum supported ERC20 token from account to account.
+ Send ETH or Tatum-supported fungible tokens (ERC-20) from account to account.

+ <p style="border:4px solid DeepSkyBlue;">**NOTE:** Sending the fungible tokens is supported only on the mainnet.

  **Signing a transaction**